PeterdQuinn/peterdQuinn/README.md

 ### What I've Built

 **Enterprise Infrastructure**
-Designed and deployed multi-site content management systems handling millions in revenue.
+Designed and deployed multi site content management systems handling millions in revenue.
 Built the backend architecture, optimized the frontend, managed the cloud infrastructure, and automated the marketing workflows.
 Everything worked together because one person understood the full stack.

 **Cloud Migration at Scale**
 Led a 70,000+ item migration to Google Cloud Platform for a major cannabis industry client.
 Zero downtime.
 Zero data loss.
 The kind of project where you get one shot to get it right.